apache/mesos/docs/configuration.md

     --slave_reregister_timeout=VALUE
   </td>
   <td>
-The timeout within which all agents are expected to re-register when a new master is elected as the leader.
+The timeout within which an agent is expected to re-register.
+Agents re-register when they become disconnected from the master or when a new master is elected as the leader.
 Agents that do not re-register within the timeout will be marked unreachable in the registry; if/when the agent re-registers with the master, any non-partition-aware tasks running on the agent will be terminated.